OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 When speaking about the risk assessment and personal security plan it may be helpful to touch upon the following:

 - Help journalists think through what groups may target them online and the strategies that these groups use.
 To do this, the journalist may want to speak to other journalists in their network to see whether they are also experiencing similar attacks.
-They can also carry out online searches using the name of the adversary and key words such as online attack, online abuse, doxxing amongst others.
+They can also carry out online searches using the name of the adversary and key words such as _online attack_, _online abuse_, _doxxing_ amongst others.
 - Journalists should know what data is fine to share online and what data is best kept private.
-More details on this can be found at the beginning of this chapter.
 - Journalists should speak to family about what data they are happy to share online and what data they would like to keep private.
-They should work with their family to secure their family members’ account and be aware that if an abuser can not locate the journalist online they may well target their family.
+They should work with their family to secure their family members’ account and be aware that if an abuser cannot locate the journalist online they may well target their family.

 <div class="faq">

 ## Common questions asked

 Below are some questions that journalists ask about safer communications.
 It can be helpful to have answers prepared for these in advance.
-More detailed guidance is available in the section named Teaching digital security for the first time?
+More detailed guidance is available in the section named [Training digital security for the first time?](#training-digital-security-for-the-first-time)

 **I have so much information online.
 Where is a good place to start when it comes to removing it?**

 Journalists have a lot of public-facing data on the internet and they often need to do so for their career.
-Explain that it is not about removing everything, but instead they should focus on data that can be used to locate them, such as their home address, information that can be used to contact them via a means they do not want, such as a personal email address, and data that can be used to steal their identity, including their date of birth and their national ID number.
+Explain that becoming safer does not mean removing everything; instead, they should focus on removing data that can be used to locate them, such as their home address, information that can be used to contact them via a means they do not want, such as a personal email address, and data that can be used to steal their identity, including their date of birth and their national ID number.
 They should also take steps to remove details about their family, including photos.
 Ideally, the only information they should have online is professional contact details, professional photos, and their journalistic work.

 **How can I remove my data online?**